AndyPohlNZ/APSR/README.md

 Importantly `APSR` relies on a working instation of [JAGS](https://mcmc-jags.sourceforge.io/) and its acompanying [R interface](https://cran.r-project.org/web/packages/rjags/index.html).
 JAGS version 4.3.1 was used for development and testing.

 ## Publications
-A peer reviewed manuscript detailing this work is currently under review and will be liked once accepted for publication.
+A peer reviewed manuscript detailing this work is currently under review and will be linked once accepted for publication.

 ## Acknowledgements
 This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and an Alberta Graduate Scholarship.
 The author would like to thank the following people for their contributions to this work: